Skip to content

 Does this account for the cost of cooking instead?

-No. Groceries for cooked meals still cost money — typically 30-50% of takeaway prices.
-The opportunity cost figure assumes full takeaway spend is diverted to investment, which would require eliminating the eating-out habit entirely rather than substituting home cooking.
+No. Groceries for home-cooked meals still cost money — often a meaningful fraction of an equivalent takeaway price, though the ratio varies by cuisine, ingredient choices, and country.
+The opportunity cost figure assumes the full takeaway spend is redirected to investment, which would require eliminating the eating-out habit entirely rather than substituting home cooking.
+To model substitution, subtract the home-cooked cost from the takeaway cost before entering the saving in this calculator.

 What about tax on investment gains?